yuchengzhang966/paper_to_threads_n8n/readme.md

 4. The workflow will begin publishing the tweets one by one, updating each row with the corresponding `x_id` after it's posted.

-## 🧑‍💻 A Deep Dive into the Code Nodes
+## 🧑‍💻 Under the Hood: A Technical Deep Dive

 For those who love to tinker, here's a look under the hood at the custom JavaScript that powers this workflow's data handling.